 4. How will I be notified about training requirements?

 DLI will email all designated employees who are registered in the system when a new registered training program is posted.

 5. The designated employee is leaving their position.
 How do we register the contact information for a new designated employee?

 The current designated employee's account should be deleted and the new designated employee should create a new account to register their contact information.

 6. How will designated employees' information be used?

 Designated employees' contact information will be posted in the directory linked above so that DLI and other entities may ask the designated employee questions related to the submission or payment of medical bills.
 The information is also used to notify designated employees of training requirements.

-If you don't see your question answered above, contact DLI's medical policy staff at 651-284-5052 or firstname.lastname@example.org.
+If you don't see your question answered above, email DLI's medical policy staff at firstname.lastname@example.org.